 Kevin uses a variety of different modalities to address soft tissue injuries.
-Whether related to postural imbalances, sports injuries, auto accidents or muscle weakness, Kevin's approach is on addressing the full body.
+Whether related to postural imbalances, sports injuries, auto accidents or muscle weakness, Kevin's approach addresses the full body.
 He believes that a well balanced body needs mobility and strength training in order to function at its highest potential!

 Active Isolated Stretching

 The Comprehensive Stretching & Strengthening Solutions approach is based on the principles of Active Isolated Stretching and Strengthening; pioneered by Aaron Mattes over 40 years ago.
 Active Isolated Stretching (AIS) is a dynamic flexibility system derived from extensive research in kinesiology, the study of muscles and movement.
 AIS takes into account each joint, its movements, and the muscles that create those movements.
 It is the most in-depth stretching system currently in use in the world.

 Active Isolated Stretching is a system that takes your core and foundation into account.
 It utilizes precise exercises to achieve local joint stability, stamina, and power.
 This will give you the dynamic strength you require for optimal function.
 With greater flexibility and strength your body can maintain balance that reduces stress on joints and allows release from a multitude of physical restrictions and weaknesses that impair health and well-being.

 As we age our muscles tend to lose elasticity and recovery from injuries may take longer.
 Physical trauma, stress, and repetitive movements over the years result in nerve impingement, shortened muscles, and decreased mobility.
 Stretching increases circulation, reduces pain, improves athletic performance, helps to restore balance, and promotes faster recovery from injury.
 Strengthening allows the gains made through stretching to be maintained by creating stability in the joint, which allows the muscles to relax.